3mcd/javelin/docs-src/content/ecs/performance.md

 ## Iteration

-Javelin ECS can currently process around 650k entities per 16ms tick.
+Javelin ECS can currently process ~500k entities per 16ms tick.

-An entity's components are stored in a table called an **archetype** with components belonging to other entities of the exact same composition.
-In theory, this improves iteration speed due to fewer cache misses since fewer indices are skipped than if we were to iterate all entities each tick.

-In addition, the array of archetypes acts as an index that allow us to skip entire swathes of entities that don't match a query's selector.
+An entity's components are partitioned into tables called **archetypes** with components belonging to other entities of the exact same composition.
+This array of archetypes acts as an index that allow us to skip entire swathes of entities that don't match a query's selector.
 That is to say, when querying for entities with components `(A, B)`, we can skip iteration of entities within all archetypes that aren't superset of `(A, B)`.

 You can see how archtypes and component storage are implemented in [archetype.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/archetype.ts) and [storage.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/storage.ts), respectively.